 :fire: RAM-wipe always and everywhere.

 :sunglasses: Now your private data are protected from forensic analysis.
-Volatile private data and ephemeral encryption protect your data even if a forensic analyst gains access to the decrypted, running dom0.
+Ephemeral encryption protect your data even if a forensic analyst gains access to the decrypted, running dom0.
 Xen wipes memory for VMs, and init_on_free=1 with init_on_alloc=1 wipe memory for apps in amnesic‑live DVMs.
 Dom0 Live with isolation and strong hardening is securely shielded from any hacks.
 Even if a genius attacker gets into dom0, he won’t be able to make any persistent changes because your root is mounted read‑only, and a reboot will wipe out the attacker!
 You have the most powerful system protection: xen-isolation, robust hardening, a read‑only root, ephemeral encryption, non-persistent live mode with ram-wipe.

 This also works great for experiments in Qubes or for beginners who want to learn without fear of breaking anything - all changes disappear after a reboot.
 It will extend the lifespan of your SSD.